caasmo/restinpieces-litestream/README.md

 ## Logging

-The logging integration is designed as a pragmatic compromise to avoid maintaining a complex fork of the upstream Litestream library.
+The upstream Litestream project is designed primarily as a standalone binary.
+This architecture makes it difficult to cleanly inject a custom `slog.Logger` when using Litestream as an embedded library, as its internal components fall back to a global default logger.

+To solve this without requiring a heavily modified and hard-to-maintain fork, this module uses a "split-logging" model.
+Our compromise is to expose Litestream's own logging configuration, allowing us to control its output separately from the main framework logger.

 This module follows a **"split-logging"** model: